 CHRISTMAS is coming and my heart sinks just a little.

-This is the first year that both my children are Santa sceptics, and with Father Christmas out of the picture, where does the magic and ritual come from?
+Since both my children reached the age of becoming Santa sceptics, and with Father Christmas out of the picture, where does the magic and ritual come from?

 I shall miss being woken up at 5am with squeals of excitement, hard as it may seem.